“Just sit there right now

-The “good news” is our translation into words of the knowledge that comes from Sruti: that subjective self (which we have reason to believe will die at some point in time) is not who we really are, and there is a means to release oneself from the grip of this self while still experiencing it by practices that engender humility and self-abnegation.
+The “good news” is our translation into words of the knowledge that comes from the metaphysical experience of Sruti: The subjective self (which we have reason to believe will die at some point in time) is not who we really are, and there is a means to release oneself from the grip of this self, while still experiencing it, through practices that engender humility and self-abnegation.
 Each gospel lays down its own path to this common core experience of liberation from ego.

 I hope it is clear that, no matter where one falls on the continuum of devotion to a particular gospel, where that main current of poetry is still perceived and metaphorical understanding is given the space to find fellowship with other belief systems, there is life that springs Eternal.
 Such a believer has no greater need to fear the presence of other thriving gospels than a native English speaker’s reality is threatened by other languages spoken in his midst.